To 2026 Race Day

 PARTICIPANT SHIRT

-All Park Point 5-Miler & 2-Mile Walk participants will receive a commemorative shirt, included with the entry fee.
+All Park Point 5-Miler & 2-Mile Walk participants will receive a short sleeve shirt, included with the entry fee.
 NOTE: Adult and youth sizes may vary in color and style.

 PARTICIPANT SOCKS

-All Park Point 5-Miler & 2-Mile Walk participants will also have the option to purchase commemorative Fitsoks for $7, either during registration or at packet pickup.
+All Park Point 5-Miler & 2-Mile Walk participants will also have the option to purchase commemorative Fitsoks, either during registration or at packet pickup.

 FREE DRINK TICKET